mickenordin/nextcloud-db/mariadb/compose/README.md

 ### Static variables

-To change a static variable which require a MariaDB restart, modify the `conf/my.cnf` file directly and restart the MariaDB server.
+To change a static variable that require a MariaDB restart, modify the `conf/my.cnf` file directly and restart the MariaDB server.
 For example, to increase the `innodb_read_io_threads` to 16, one would do:

 ```bash
 cd compose